shakibamoshiri/courses/docs/en/vps/singbox/advanced/index.md

 Course content of sing-box proxy advanced

+!!! warning
+    The module content or title of videos may change.
+And probably you see slightly different title on YouTube

+!!! note
+    Each module will be added to a separate video-playlist

 ## Module 1 (review)
 - introduction and prerequisite
 - alternative modern proxies overview (clash, xray, hy2)